MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/opendiagram-macro-action.md

 </tbody>
 </table>

 ## Remarks

 This action is similar to double-clicking a database diagram in the Navigation Pane, or right-clicking the database diagram in the Navigation Pane and then clicking **Design View**.

 > [!TIP]
-> <P>You can drag a database diagram from the Navigation Pane to a macro action row.
-This automatically creates an <STRONG>OpenDiagram</STRONG> action that opens the database diagram in Design view.</P>
+> You can drag a database diagram from the Navigation Pane to a macro action row.
+This automatically creates an **OpenDiagram** action that opens the database diagram in Design view.

 To run the **OpenDiagram** action in a Visual Basic for Applications (VBA) module, use the **OpenDiagram** method of the **DoCmd** object.